What charges do I incur while using Azure Site Recovery?

 Please refer to the licensing terms of your third-party application.

-Oracle provides license mobility for customers who want to run Oracle software on Microsoft Azure.
+Oracle provides licence mobility for customers who want to run Oracle software on Microsoft Azure.
 See Licensing Oracle Software in the cloud computing environment.
 Oracle’s partnership with Microsoft enables customers to deploy Oracle software in Microsoft public and private clouds with the confidence of certification and support from Oracle.
-You can refer the Oracle Data Recovery Licensing paper for details.
+You can refer to the Oracle Data Recovery Licensing paper for details.

-The servers need to be fully licensed with Windows Server licenses.
+The servers need to be fully licensed with Windows Server licences.
 If the customer has active Software Assurance coverage on their Windows Server at the primary site, they may deploy Windows Server at the secondary site through the Disaster Recovery Software Assurance benefit for non-production disaster recovery purposes only.
-Consult the Product Use Rights (PUR) to determine if customer usage meets the Disaster Recovery Software Assurance benefit criteria.
+Consult the Product Use Rights (PUR) to determine whether customer usage meets the Disaster Recovery Software Assurance benefit criteria.

-Yes, even though Azure Site Recovery is free during the first 31 days of a protected instance, you might incur charges for Azure Storage, storage transactions, and data transfer.
+Yes, even though Azure Site Recovery is free during the first 31 days of a protected instance, you might incur charges for Azure Storage, storage transactions and data transfer.
 A recovered virtual machine might also incur Azure compute charges.